334th Bombardment Squadron: Strategic Air Command

+Former 95th Bomb Wing Convair B-36J Peacemaker at the Pima Air Museum (Note: Aircraft is a Convair B-36J-10-CF Peacemaker, Dear John, serial 52-2827 and was the last B-36 produced.
+It was retired from active service on 12 February 1959, and has been on display or in storage ever since.
+It has been at the Pima Museum since 2006.
+Dirkx, Marco (2025).
+"1952 USAF Serial Numbers".)

 The squadron activated on 16 June 1952 at Biggs Air Force Base, Texas.
 However it was minimally manned until September 1953, when it began strategic bombardment training with Convair B-36 Peacemakers.
 It operated in support of Strategic Air Command (SAC)'s global commitments beginning in April 1954.
 The squadron deployed with the entire 95th Bombardment Wing to Andersen Air Force Base, Guam from July to November 1955.

 From 1959 to 1960, the 95th wing phased out its B-36 and received Boeing B-52 Stratofortresses to replace them.
 In the late 1950s, SAC established strategic wings to disperse its B-52s over a larger number of bases, thus making it more difficult for the Soviet Union to knock out the entire fleet with a surprise first strike.
-As part of this program, 334th's sister squadrons, the 335th and 336th moved to Bergstrom Air Force Base, Texas and Turner Air Force Base, Georgia.
+As part of this program, 334th's sister squadrons, the 335th and 336th Bombardment Squadrons moved to Bergstrom Air Force Base, Texas and Turner Air Force Base, Georgia.

 Starting in 1960, one third of the squadron's aircraft were maintained on fifteen-minute alert, fully fueled, armed and ready for combat to reduce vulnerability to a Soviet missile strike.
 This was increased to half the squadron's aircraft in 1962.
-The 334th continued to maintain an alert commitment until shortly before its inactivation on 25 June 1966 with the transfer of Biggs to the Army.
+The 334th continued to maintain an alert commitment.
 Its commitment included periodic airborne alert as part of Operation Chrome Dome.